 Chewy, bright, and oh-so-fresh, these Asian-inspired noodle bowl recipes are the ultimate weeknight feast.

-From udon and rice noodles to Ramen packets, there’s no limit to how versatile and tasty these noodle bowls are.
+From udon to rice noodles, there’s no limit to how versatile and tasty these noodle bowls are.

 Once you have the noodles ready to go, it’s just a matter of finding the right veggies, proteins, and broths to go along with them.